Ohio Department of Natural Resources (ODNR) - Division of Forestry

 GrantWatch ID#: 149244

-A maximum of $10,000 has been placed upon the amount of federal reimbursement grant dollars to be awarded to any one multi-community project or individual fire department.
+A maximum of $10,000, not exceeding 50% of total project cost) has been placed upon the amount of federal reimbursement grant dollars to be awarded to any one multi-community project or individual fire department.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.